 Whitehorse real estate guide & listings for sale

-Whitehorse is reasonably good for those who like quiet surroundings, as the streets are quite peaceful - although there are still several noisier sections, especially closer to the railway line or the airport (YXY).
+Whitehorse is fairly good for those who prefer a quiet atmosphere, as the streets are tranquil - however some parts can be quite noisy, especially closer to the railway line or the airport (YXY).